Skip to content

 )

-total = db.fetch_one("SELECT COUNT(*) as count FROM products WHERE active = 1")
+total = db.fetch_one("SELECT COUNT(*) AS count FROM products WHERE active = 1")

 catalog = {